Manraj-Mann/StarNet-Ensemble/README.md

 ## 📝 Overview

-**StarNet Ensemble** introduces a comprehensive, web-based framework featuring an integrated machine-learning-driven GUI for predicting smart grid stability.
-Leveraging a stacking-based ensemble learning approach, this system is designed to ensure reliable and effective electricity distribution within smart grids.
+**StarNet Ensemble** introduces a framework featuring an integrated machine-learning-driven GUI for predicting smart grid stability.
+This system leverages a stacking-based ensemble learning approach to ensure reliable and effective electricity distribution in smart grids.

 ---

 ## 🧑‍🔬 Abstract

-Maintaining stability in smart grids is critical for modern energy systems.
-This work presents the StarNet Model—a stacking ensemble integrated into a web-based platform for real-time, automated stability prediction and management.
-The framework utilizes a synthetic dataset derived from a 4-node star network (60,000 data points, 12 features, 2 targets), enabling robust predictive modeling and comparative evaluation.
-Achieving a prediction accuracy of 99.43%, the system supports real-time monitoring, predictive maintenance, and automated grid services (e.g., load shedding, demand response) via an interactive GUI, empowering stakeholders to optimize operations and minimize outages.
+The increasing complexity of modern power networks demands advanced predictive models to ensure grid stability and autonomous operation.
+The purpose of this research is to improve the predictive reliability and automation of smart grids through the development of the StarNet Ensemble Model, a stacking-based machine learning framework designed to enhance stability forecasting and decision-making in dynamic energy environments.
+The proposed method integrates multiple base learners in a hierarchical ensemble structure, enabling robust analysis and comparison across predictive models.
+A synthetic dataset was generated from a 4-node star network and extended to include consumer node variations, comprising 60,000 data points with 12 predictive features and two dependent variables representing system stability states.
+Parameters such as reaction times, nominal power values, and price elasticity coefficients were analyzed to train and validate the model.
+Experimental evaluation demonstrates that the StarNet Ensemble Model achieved a prediction accuracy of 99.43%, significantly outperforming conventional baseline models.
+The model enables real-time stability prediction and supports automated decision- making for load management, demand response, and fault prevention.
+The findings reveal that the StarNet Ensemble Model provides a scalable and intelligent solution for predictive maintenance and autonomous control in smart grids.
+Its high accuracy and automation capability contribute to enhanced grid resilience, reduced operational costs, and improved reliability of future energy systems.

 ---